 Controlling noise, dust, vibrations, and media releases

 These cross-cutting topics affect almost all methods and tools.
+Early coordination with neighbors and operators of sensitive assets supports predictable site conditions and avoids stoppages.

 - Noise: Limit exposure times, prioritize low-noise methods, shielding and personal protective equipment.